 Advanced cardiovascular medicine in Southeast Georgia

-At Memorial Health, we have a proven history of delivering top-quality heart care.
+At Memorial Health's Heart & Vascular Institute, we have a proven history of delivering top-quality heart care.
 The first open-heart surgery in Savannah was performed at our hospital in 1967.
 Since then, we have continued to provide cutting-edge cardiovascular services.

 Our specialists work together to deliver comprehensive heart care—from prevention and diagnosis to the latest advancements in cardiac surgery.
 We also provide cardiac rehabilitation to help you regain strength and return to what you love.